ntnu-2023-bcs-bidata-bprog-g3/frontend/README.md

 All requests to LFAs are first sent to the NMS and then relayed to the correct LFA in order to support the system topology.

-**Note** This codebase is out of scope for the bachelor thesis, meaning less time has been spent on QA and full utilization of branching etc.
+**Note** This codebase is out of scope for the bachelor thesis, meaning less time has been spent on QA.

 ## Project setup
 Installs all dependecies:
 ```